-The CN9000/CN9600/CN9950 can either have its IPv6 address assigned dynamically at bootup (DHCP), or it can be given a fixed IPv6 address.
+The CN9600 can either have its IPv6 address assigned dynamically at bootup (DHCP), or it can be given a fixed IPv6 address.

-- For dynamic IP address assignment, select the Obtain an IPv6 address automatically radio button.
-(This is the default setting.) - To specify a fixed IP address, select the Set IPv6 address manually radio button and fill in the IP address.
+- For dynamic IP address assignment, select the Obtain an IPv6 address automatically, radio button.
+(This is the default setting.) - To specify a fixed IP address, select the Set IPv6 address manually, radio button and fill in the IP address.

-The CN9000/CN9600/CN9950 can either have its DNS server address assigned automatically, or a fixed address can be specified.
+The CN9600 can either have its DNS server address assigned automatically, or a fixed address can be specified.

-- For automatic DNS Server address assignment, select the Obtain DNS server address automatically radio button. - To specify a fixed address, select the Use the following DNS server address radio button and fill in the required information.
+- For automatic DNS Server address assignment, select the Obtain DNS server address automatically, radio button. - To specify a fixed address, select the Use the following DNS server address, radio button and fill in the required information.

-Note: Specifying for an alternate DNS Server address is optional.
+Note: Specifying at the alternate DNS Server address is optional.